 The project involves showcasing 10 BAME researchers and academics from a diverse range of backgrounds (one person from each of our 10 academic departments in MPLS*), and producing short and engaging descriptions of their career paths and research along with photographs, and informal videos where possible.
-The profiles will be placed on an Oxford Sparks webpage, and school students will be asked to select one of the role models and create an artistic representation of that person’s research (e.g. painting, drawing, sculpture, etc.), along with a short statement explaining their creation.
+The profiles will be placed on the Oxford Sparks website, and school students will be asked to select one of the role models and create an artistic representation of that person’s research (e.g. painting, drawing, sculpture, etc.), along with a short statement explaining their creation.

 Winners and runners-up, and their associated schools, will receive prize money and recognition at an awards ceremony and exhibition in a museum or other suitable public space (likely in December 2018); and their art will be shared online through the webpage and social media.

 University project partners include: Gardens, Libraries & Museums (GLAM), Oxford Sparks, Oxford Education Deanery, The Oxford Research Centre in the Humanities (TORCH), Undergraduate Admissions Office

 Call for role model nominations

 We are seeking nominations (including self-nominations) for academic and researcher role models within MPLS*.